A Brief Overview of General Chinuch Claims

 (The corrupting influences of radio, movies, and TV—yes, even the earliest and seemingly "innocent" movies—played an unseen yet powerful part in all this.)

-Now, I know that people today like to say that people didn’t know better back then about abuse OR healing, but the truth is that abuse of every kind has existed in every culture since time immemorial—tragically.
+Now, I know that people today like to say that people didn’t know better back then about abuse OR healing, but the truth is that abuse of every kind has existed in every culture since time immemorial.

-Prior to the Hollywood-influenced America, people were a lot more pragmatic and aware than people today like to think they were.
+Prior to the Hollywood-influenced America, people were a lot more pragmatic and aware than people today like to believe.

-Furthermore, Freud really messed things up by insisting that stories of abuse were actually fantasies put forth by the victims (whom he obviously & wrongly saw as fixated tale-spinners).
+Furthermore, Freud really messed things up by insisting stories of abuse were actually fantasies put forth by the victims (whom he obviously & wrongly saw as fixated tale-spinners).

 So if you throw it all together, you have a lot of repressed pain and trauma just bursting for expression and healing.

 A Decent Society–Not Necessarily a Decent Chinuch

 Even though TV and movies were already horribly corrupt, the corruption and promotion of indecent values was extremely subtle and had not yet transformed American society into the iridescently perfumed cesspool it is today.

 So it just never occurred to most people to act out in a way that many people act out today.

 And of course, there were also parents who genuinely cared about their children and possessed a lot of common-sense wisdom, good values, and effective parenting techniques.

 So it's a mistake to think that if we only went back to the child-rearing methods of the Fifties, everything would work out.

 So based on the above reasons, I honestly do not see much truth in that idea.

 So next time someone insists that they are teaching or learning a chinuch method from the olden days or “shel pa’am,” you might be better off taking a moment to ponder what that really means before getting caught up in their enthusiasm.
 The method needs to be examined before being applied.